 I conducted my audit in accordance with applicable law and International Standards on Auditing in the UK (ISAs (UK)).
 My responsibilities under those standards are further described in the auditor's responsibilities for the audit of the financial statements section of my report.
-I am independent of the Chief Constable for Gwent in accordance with the ethical requirements that are relevant to my audit of the financial statements in the UK including the Financial Reporting Council's Ethical Standard, and I have fulfilled my other ethical responsibilities in accordance with these requirements.
+I am independent of the Chief Constable for Gwent and the Gwent Police Pension Fund in accordance with the ethical requirements that are relevant to my audit of the financial statements in the UK including the Financial Reporting Council's Ethical Standard, and I have fulfilled my other ethical responsibilities in accordance with these requirements.
 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.